Professor of Finance, USI Lugano

 Fax: +41 58 666 4734

 My research interests lie in empirical asset pricing, with a specific regard to institutional investors and their effect on asset prices.
-Moreover, I am interested in the determinants of institutional behavior, such as investor flows and the organizational structure of the asset management firm.
+Moreover, I am interested in the determinants of institutional trading and the role of institutions in spreading information in financial markets.

 Teaching Material (Ph.d.)